Academic Operational Policies

 - The founding documents of Loyalist College;

-- The laws to which Loyalist College is subject including Human Rights’ legislation and the AODA;
+The laws to which Loyalist College is subject including Human Rights’ legislation

-- The collective agreements that govern all academic employees, support staff, and administrators;
+The collective agreements that govern all academic employees, support staff, and

 3.1 Conduct respecting the dignity and worth of every member of the Loyalist College community, free from discrimination and harassment